And now, a little history of reporting here at Geniuslink…

 A localized iTunes link (geo.itunes.apple.com links), or any iTunes link inside of a short linking tool (like Geniuslink or Bitly) will record one click, but the user is not directed to iTunes.
 Instead, Facebook shows an alert in their app, asking if the user want to leave the app.
 Regardless of how they answer, another click is then recorded.
 The end result?
 Click counts from third parties are at least double what Facebook reports.

 We alerted Facebook and iTunes to this issue in the summer of 2016 and crossed our fingers that something would happen.
-Unfortunately, nothing came from it and it wasn’t from a lack of effort from our friends at iTunes.
+Unfortunately, nothing came of it and it wasn’t from a lack of effort from our friends at iTunes.

 Phantom Facebook Clicks

-This next one was a real head scratcher — we were seeing “clicks” from the Facebook app when we weren’t actually clicking on anything.
+This next one was a real head-scratcher — we were seeing “clicks” from the Facebook app when we weren’t actually clicking on anything.
 These clicks were happening when we were just thumbing through our news feed!
 After lots of digging, we found that Facebook has an algorithm to determine how likely you are to click on a link and then will “Prefetch” the links they think you’ll click on.

 But what is prefetching?